SeLite/SeLite.github.io/TestMethods.md

 # About the diagrams and descriptions #
-Time axis is from up downwards.
-Steps are grouped in runs which are separated by a vertical dotted line.
+Time axis is vertical, from up downwards.
+Steps are grouped in runs, which are separated by a vertical dotted line.

 A 'step' is an operation, either
   * data flow